-More often, meditation is commonly thought as a technique to relieve stress through attainment of mind and physical state of relaxation.
+More often, meditation and mindfulness is commonly thought as a technique to relieve stress through attainment of mind and physical state of relaxation.
 It can, no doubt deliver these benefits.
-However, there are more to what one can get out of a meditative practice.
-Through each practice, students will be able to understand oneself deeper by exploring their inner self and mind through different forms of meditative practices.
+However, there are more to what you can get out of a meditative practice.
+Our expert in Singapore will take you through each practice and as a student you will be able to understand yourself deeper by exploring your inner-self and mind through the different forms of meditation and mindfulness practices.

 Having laid the foundations for the student mentally and physically, he/she will then be ready to embrace the various techniques that will be taught and find one or a few which best suits them- walking the spiritual journey, the path of self-discovery.